 Thankfully, you don’t even need to leave your house to find a summer gig.
-There are plenty of online summer jobs that you can do from the comfort of your own home.
+There are plenty of online summer jobs near you and online that you can do from the comfort of your own home.

-Here are nine of best online summer jobs for students.
+Here are some of the best online summer jobs for college students to earn money.
 Consider giving one of them a try this summer.